 z/VM V5.3 can support customer growth by allowing up to 32 real processors in a single z/VM image on an IBM System z server, an increase of 33% from the prior maximum of 24.
 The particular workload will influence the efficiency with which a z/VM system can use large numbers of processors.
 Generally, z/VM overhead is expected to be lower with fewer, more CPU-intensive guests than with many lightly loaded guests.

-For further considerations on performance in a large-scale multiprocessing environment, refer to the z/VM: Migration Guide and the z/VM V5.3 Performance Report, both of which are planned to be available on June 29, 2007.
+For further considerations on performance in a large-scale multiprocessing environment, see z/VM: Migration Guide and z/VM Performance Report, both of which are planned to be available on June 29, 2007.

 Enhanced Memory Management for Linux Guests